Batkillulu/ECAM-Grades-Dashboard/README.md

 It's a web browser extension that allows to run JavaScript scripts upon loading a specified website.
 (Please ignore the thousand pop-ups and ads...
 I swear this is safe...)

 ### Step 2: Setup Tampermonkey
-Open your extensions settings in `Managa extensions`.
+Open your extensions settings in `Manage extensions`.
 Enable `Developer Mode`, then find Tampermonkey, and click on `Details`.
 Make sure that `Allow User Scripts` and `Allow access to file URLs`.

 ### Step 3: [Install the ECAM Grades Dashboard Script ↗](https://raw.githubusercontent.com/Batkillulu/ECAM-Grades-Dashboard/refs/heads/main/ECAM%20Grades%20Dashboard.user.js)
 This will redirect you to a Tampermonkey page that will ask you to install the script.
 Press `Install` to complete the installation.